TokamLilian/the-game-of-life/src/notes.md

 ### Death/alive
         If a cell has no alive neighbour, it dies
-        If a cell has only on alive neighbour, it dies But if it has two alive neighbours, it remains alive Any live cell with more than three live neighbours dies, as if by overpopulation
+        If a cell has only one alive neighbour, it dies But if it has two alive neighbours, it remains alive Any live cell with more than three live neighbours dies, as if by overpopulation